Rivalz-ai/ADCS-docs/AdapterV2.md

 ## 2. Register a key to use CLI

-To use adcs cli, you need to register a key [here](https://adcs.rivalz.ai/dashboard)
+To use adcs cli, you need to register a key [here](https://adcs.rivalz.ai/dashboard) (This page not have yet, need to design the page)

 - Login with your wallet
 - Go to dashboard page